 Anne transitioned to her current full-time position in 2019, where she supports the portfolio of Minds Matter Concussion Program projects.
 In this role, she conducts assessments in clinical and community settings, performs data management, and provides administrative support for studies aimed at identifying objective measures to improve concussion diagnosis.
 She also supports the CARE Consortium.

 MS, Villanova University (Experimental Psychology), 2019

-Clinical Research Assistant, Center for Injury Research and Prevention, Children's Hospital of Philadelphia
+Clinical Research Coordinator I, Center for Injury Research and Prevention, Children's Hospital of Philadelphia

 Adjunct Professor, Eastern University

 Ingeborg and Byron Ward Outstanding Thesis Award, "Distractibility & Top-Down Attentional Control After Adolescent Concussion,” 2019